 - In the left-side navigation pane of the ACK console, click Clusters.

-- Select the target cluster and choose Actions column.
+- On the Clusters page, find the cluster that you want to manage and choose in the Actions column.

 - Optional:Click and then click Mount File Storage.
 You can mount an Apsara File Storage NAS (NAS) file system to persist commonly used scripts and files.
 This prevents the files from being deleted when the instances in the cluster are released.
 You can click Create Now or Skip based on your requirements.